 Statistical tests can't totally eliminate the chance of random error, though.
 So you usually need more than just a single possibly random test result to be sure about something.

 Getting more technical...

 What about multiplicity issues in systematic reviews?
 As the Cochrane Handbook (section 16.7.2) points out, systematic reviews concentrate on estimating pre-specified effects - not searching for possible effects.
 Safeguards still matter, though.
 Even pre-specified analyses need to be kept to a minimum.
 And how many analyses were done needs to be kept in mind when interpreting results.

 If you would like to read more technical information about multiple testing, here are some free slides from the University of Washington.
 And if you want to read more about the controversies and issues, here's a primer in Nature and an article in the Journal of Clinical Epidemiology (behind paywalls).

-Update on 20 March 2016 added Olive Jean Dunn (including creating a biography page for her on Wikipedia), changed the cartoon to have the female scientist calling for her aid rather than Bonferroni's, and refined the description of statistical significance - thanks to the feedback from an anonymous commenter.
+Update on 20 March 2016 added Olive Jean Dunn (including creating a biography page for her on Wikipedia) and refined the description of statistical significance - thanks to the feedback from an anonymous commenter.